learnscripture/learnscripture.net/docs/texts.rst

 New texts and catechisms
 ========================

+* First, ascertain copyright and usage constraints, obviously.
+The ``TextVersion.url`` field can be used for linking back to a website, but note that this is only displayed on some page.
+It may be helpful to cover ourselves by adding a link in the footer.

 * The text needs to be prepared and loaded into the database in the development environment.
 This involves creating a TextVersion record in the admin, and then adding: